 The best AI onboarding tools in 2026 are Rippling (unified HR+IT automation), Enboarder (AI-native journey builder), BambooHR (SMB-friendly), Leena AI (conversational assistant), Trainual (knowledge transfer), and Talmundo (European mobile-first).
 Each platform uses AI to cut ramp time and reduce the 33% of new hires who leave within 90 days, according to SHRM.

-Here's the problem most recruiting teams miss: onboarding starts before day one.
-Only 12% of U.S. employees say their company did a "great" job onboarding them, per Gallup.
+Here’s the problem most recruiting teams miss: onboarding starts before day one.
+Only 12% of U.S. employees say their company did a “great” job onboarding them, per Gallup.
 That gap between offer acceptance and productive contributor is where companies lose time, money, and new hires.
-AI onboarding platforms close that gap by automating paperwork, personalizing learning paths, and tracking progress - so new employees ramp faster and actually stick around.
+These platforms close that gap by automating paperwork, personalizing learning paths, and tracking progress - so new hires ramp faster and actually stick around.

 This guide covers six platforms with different strengths, real pricing, and honest trade-offs.
 Whether you’re onboarding five hires a quarter or five hundred a month, there’s a tool here that fits.